MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-async.md

 5. Click **Start** to initiate the async mode.
 It could take a few minutes.
 The status of the job indicates **Active** when it's ready.
 6. Select **Stop** to stop the async process.

-### Modification of the initial set up
+### Modification of the initial setup
-There are times when the table groups need to be changed or the sequence of execution need to be updated within a table group to ensure that the integrity of the relationships is maintained.
+There are times when the table groups need to be changed or the sequence of execution need to be updated within a table group to maintain the integrity of the relationships.
 For example, the parent should be above the child table.

-To modify the initial set up, follow these steps:
+To modify the initial setup, follow these steps:
 1. Select the group and stop the Async job.
 2. Select the table group.
 3. Update the table map sequence as required.